 The average default rate after 3 to 5 years of paying off your student loans is 11.5%.
 It’s even worse if you attended a for-profit college.
-Out of 100 students who attended for-profit colleges, 43 defaulted on their loans within 12 years of starting college.

 Having your student loan go to collections is no joke.
 If you don’t do anything about it, you can end up in even more financial trouble.

 But don’t worry, this can be fixed.
 We’re going to go over how you can get your student loan out of collections and stay out.